AdobeDocs/photoshop-api-docs/README.md

 If you are not currently a member, please sign up at [https://photoshop.adobelanding.com/prerelease-stack/]()

-# Welcome to Photoshop API's!
+# Welcome to Photoshop APIs!

-The Adobe Photoshop API's will allow you to make both layer and document level edits to Photoshop PSD files.
+The Adobe Photoshop APIs will allow you to make both layer and document level edits to Photoshop PSD files.
 This page is meant to help you onboard with the service and get you started with some basic usage examples.

 # Setup

 ## Authentication

 You must pass in an OAuth 2.0 access token with every request.
-The Photoshop API's does not provide any API methods for authentication or authorization.
+The Photoshop APIs does not provide any API methods for authentication or authorization.
 Access tokens are granted by Adobe's IMS service.
 The Photo API needs an access token in the scope="system,openid,AdobeID,creative_sdk" and hence it is required that you pass in this parameter to the IMS Login Authorization API.

 The access token must never be transmitted as a URI parameter.
 Doing so would expose it to being captured in-the-clear by intermediaries such as proxy server logs.
 The API does not allow you to send an access token anywhere except the Authorization header field.